Non-melanoma skin cancer

 This section provides statistics on non-melanoma skin cancer deaths in Aotearoa New Zealand.

-Please note that mortality data releases have been delayed because data on external causes of death for 2019 and 2020 is not yet complete enough.
-For more information on the Mortality Data Collection, visit the Te Whatu Ora website.
+Please note that mortality data releases have been delayed because data on external causes of death is not yet complete enough.
+For more information on the Mortality Data Collection, visit the Health New Zealand–Te Whatu Ora website.

 Surveillance Reports and Metadata

-Surveillance Report: Non-melanoma skin cancer deaths (Nov 2021) View interactive report Download report PDF
+Surveillance Report: Non-melanoma skin cancer deaths (May 2024) Download report PDF

 Information about the data

-Source: Ministry of Health – New Zealand Mortality Collection.
+Source: Health New Zealand – New Zealand Mortality Collection.

 The New Zealand Cancer Registry does not require notification of non-melanoma skin cancers.
 For this reason, an indicator on non-melanoma skin cancer registrations is not possible.

-For more information, see metadata (also available at the top of this page).
+For more information, see the metadata at the top of this page.

 Downloads Useful links Back to Top